Spotting Repeat Fraudsters (Device Fingerprinting)

 - Choose a vendor based on your primary fraud problem

-- Integrate and run in shadow mode alongside your existing tools for 30 days
+- Integrate it and run shadow mode for 30 days

-- Compare the new signals against your current fraud catches and false positives
+- Compare the new signals to your current catches and false positives

 Already have device intelligence?